 National Guard Postsecondary Education Grant

-The National Guard Postsecondary Education Grant application will open on July 1, 2020.
+The National Guard Postsecondary Education Grant is now accepting applications.

 The National Guard Grant helps eligible, actively participating members of the Washington National Guard get an undergraduate degree or certificate.
 The program provides education opportunities to qualified service members and serves as an incentive to extend their National Guard service.